Scalable learning of macroscopic stochastic dynamics: RESULTS

 We impose Neumann boundary conditions:

 The initial conditions are defined as:

 where $ c_1 \sim \mathcal{U}(0.05, 0.15), c_2 \sim \mathcal{U}(0.45, 0.55)$.

-For training data generation, we first generate the small-system distribution $\mathcal{D}_s$ by discretizing the spatial domain $\Omega$ into $100$ uniform grids.
+For training data generation, we first generate the small-system dataset $D_s$ by discretizing the spatial domain $\Omega$ into $100$ uniform grids.
 We then solve \cref{eq:PP} from $t=0$ to $T=30$ with time step $\delta t=0.01$.
 The small system thus contains $n_s =100$ lattice sites.
 The goal is to learn the macroscopic observables of a large system discretized on $n=200$ uniform grid points.
-To construct the large-system distribution $\mathcal{D}$, we perform an \textsc{Upsample} step by linearly interpolating the solution from the coarse grid with $100$ points onto a finer grid with $200$ points.
-Since this interpolation does not introduce unphysical artifacts, the \textsc{LocalRelax} step is not required here.
-The $n=200$ uniform grids are partitioned into $K=5$ patches, each containing $40$ grids.
-For each $\bx_t \sim \mathcal{D}$, we first uniformly sample a patch with $p=1/5$, and subsequently evolve the system locally within the patch for one time step $\delta t = 0.01$ to obtain the updated state $\bx_{t+\delta t, \mathcal{I}}$.
+To construct the large-system dataset $D$, we perform an \textsc{Upsample} step by linearly interpolating the solution from the coarse grid with $100$ points onto a finer grid with $200$ points.
+Compared to snapshots sampled from large-system trajectories, snapshots generated by linear interpolation are smoother.
+However, we expect the resulting differences to be small.
+Therefore, for simplicity, we do not apply the \textsc{LocalRelax} step.